Knotx/knotx/documentation/src/main/wiki/Adapter.md

 An Adapter logic is executed on a [Vert.x event loop](http://vertx.io/docs/vertx-core/java/#_reactor_and_multi_reactor).
 [The Vert.x Golden Rule](http://vertx.io/docs/vertx-core/java/#golden_rule) says that the code should **never block** the event loop.
-So all time consuming operations should be coded in an asynchronous way.
+So all time-consuming operations should be coded in an asynchronous way.
 Default Knot.x Adapters use [RxJava](http://vertx.io/docs/vertx-rx/java/) which is a popular library for composing asynchronous and event-based programs using observable sequences for the Java VM.
 RxJava introduce a Reactive Programming that is a development model structured around asynchronous data streams.